 Maggots are just another name for the larvae of a fly.
 Female flies, who live around one month, will typically lay anywhere from 500 to 2000 eggs in groups of around one hundred eggs each.
-These egg groupings can be found especially on piles of food, or rotting meat – such as compost piles or on animal feces or trash.
-The eggs are not always noticed, but the maggots, which range in size from three to up to twenty millimeters in length and are typically light grey to white in color, hatch around 24 hours after the eggs are laid.
+These egg groupings can be found especially on piles of food, or rotting meat.
+These include compost piles or on animal feces or trash.
+The eggs are not always noticed.
+However, the maggots hatch around 24 hours after the eggs are laid.

-Maggots will feed for a few days, which is why they are typically found anywhere food is readily available.
-They have a larval and a pupal stage, and within two weeks to thirty-six days, the maggots will become adult flies, and the cycle will continue.
+Maggots will feed for a few days.
+This is why they are typically found anywhere food is readily available.
+They have a larval and a pupal stage.
+Within two weeks to thirty-six days, the maggots will become adult flies, and the cycle will continue.

 Dealing with a Maggot Problem

 Maggots are easily identified, and relatively easy to eradicate.
-They are always found in areas where they will be able to feed on rotting food or meat, such as compost or garbage piles, or animal feces.
+They are always found in areas where they will be able to feed on rotting food or meat.
+This includes compost or garbage piles, or animal feces.
 Ensuring that these are not found in or near your garden or farm should ensure that maggots are not a problem in your area.

 The main problem caused by maggots is that they are pretty gross.
 They look unsightly and the adult flies they grow into simply cause more maggots for a horrendous cycle that can take over an area, making it pretty unbearable.
 They are not reported to damage plants, but they are quite undesirable, nonetheless.